mikrono/tModLoaderWiki_kr_ko/Starting-a-modded-server.md

 `mkdir ModPacks`

 Upload your mod pack JSON file there.
-You might need to upload mods manually to the mod folder.
+You are required to upload mods manually to the mod folder.

 #### Server Configuration